dfreniche/crashlet/README.md

 ## Who's responsible for this

 As a researcher in recent, very recent Apple history, [Diego Freniche](http://www.github.com/dfreniche/cv) takes pride in giving you the most accurate Swift crashing emulation experience to date.

+But this was really the result of a quick hack during NSSpain 2015, having big laughs with [Ernesto García](http://www.cocoawithchurros.com), who told me how to make most of the Mac code here.
+It only took me another 2 years to push this code.

 Other fine software projects hosted here are [Objective Doge](https://github.com/dfreniche/objective-doge), such extension of the Objective C language!, Wow!, Very clareness, much coding and Swift examples including [The Star Wars Operators](https://github.com/dfreniche/Playgrounds/blob/master/StarWarsOperators.playground/section-1.swift)